Alejandra Campoverdi

 Alejandra Campoverdi (born September 20, 1979) is an American women’s health advocate, best-selling author, and former White House aide.
 Under President Barack Obama, Campoverdi was the first White House Deputy Director of Hispanic Media.

 Early life and education

 Born in Los Angeles, Campoverdi was raised by a single mother and her grandmother who immigrated to the United States from Mexico.
 Alejandra spent her childhood sharing a cramped apartment in Santa Monica with extended family.

 There were periods when Campoverdi's family was on welfare, WIC, and Medi-Cal, California’s public health insurance program.
 A strong academic performer, Alejandra attended Saint Monica Catholic High School on financial assistance and with the support of non-profits and pipeline programs.

-While paying her way through school, Alejandra graduated cum laude from the Annenberg School for Communication and Journalism at the University of Southern California.
-Campoverdi worked as a part-time actress and model--among other jobs--during her time at USC to pay for her education.
+While paying her way through school, Campoverdi graduated cum laude from the Annenberg School for Communication and Journalism at the University of Southern California.
+Campoverdi worked as a part-time actress and model—among other jobs—during her time at USC to pay for her education.
 She later received her Master of Public Policy from the Kennedy School of Government at Harvard University.